 The last part of creating my altered book art was to add the eighteen wishes that I wanted Danielle to have.
 I had originally thought about writing the wishes around the inside of the book.
 But in the end I put them on tags to dangle from assorted purple and silver fibers from the top of the spine.

 First I measured the size of the round tags.
 (I lucked out and got a whole bunch of these metal rimmed tags for a buck from an office supply store that was going out of business.)
 Using my drawing software (AppleWorks, for all you Mac users), I made a faint gray circle the same width as the inside of the tag.
 Then I used different types of fonts and text colors to write my wishes for Dani ~ love, curiosity, patience, courage, grace, kindness, strength, humor, tolerance, understanding, charity, friendship, success, dreams, individuality, faith, hope, and imagination.

 I printed this page out on heavy paper and ran it through the Xyron machine.
-I used a circle punch (which miraculously happened to be the perfect size) to punch out the words and stick them on the tags.
-I used all kinds of glitter, stamps, and stamp ink to decorate the individual tags.
+Next, I used a circle punch (which miraculously happened to be the perfect size) to punch out the words and stick them on the tags.
+Using all kinds of glitter, stamps, and stamp ink, I decorated the individual tags.
 Then I tied them onto the fibers.
-I wrapped a piece of silver wire around the middle of the of the tags and twisted it closed.
-I stuck the straight end of the wire and through a hole I made at the top of the altered board book’s spine.
-I twisted it closed and let the yarn and tags jangle and dangle over the side of the book.
+I wrapped a piece of silver wire around the middle of the of the tags and twisted it closed, and I stuck the straight end of the wire and through a hole I made at the top of the altered board book’s spine.
+Then I twisted it closed and let the yarn and tags jangle and dangle over the side of the book.
 So much fun!!!

 I was a bit nervous when I gave Danielle her altered book art.
 Would she like it?
 Would it be what she was hoping for?
 I was so excited to see her reaction, and she assured me that she loved it.
 What a wonderful reward.